Risk-tiered review

 Guide · Customer support

 Most support time goes to the same questions, answered the same way.
-AI can triage tickets, draft replies from your approved content, and surface the right help article — while your team reviews and owns the customer relationship.
-Here's how to do it safely.
+AI can triage tickets, draft replies from approved content, and surface the right help article, while review and escalation rules keep the customer relationship under your team's control.

 Where the time goes